jeffsikes/pandora_liked_songs_export/README.md

 ## Step 4 - Copy and paste the script into the Console tab.
 Copy the script in full and paste it into the console tab.
 Then click Run.

+A prompt will appear, remding you to be at the top of the page before running the script.

+A second prompt will ask you at what speed you'd like to run the script.
+Type the word "FAST" or "SLOW", or just leave it at "NORMAL".

+* NORMAL is selected by default
+* If you have a fast connection and Pandora is playing nice, choose FAST if you're feeling lucky!
+* If you're having difficulties with the script stopping before your full list is completed, try setting it to SLOW instead.

 This will take awhile to run.
 You should see a counter in the console counting up as it adds the new records to the array.

-## Step 5 - Copy the json obect to a new file.
+## Step 5 - Find the downloaded file.
-You should see some text that states "Here is your collection of liked songs in JSON format".
+You should see some text that states "JSON file has been saved to your downloads folder.".
-Right click the line below that and choose "Copy object".
-Paste the contents into a file and save it locally.
+A new file should be found in your downlaods folder titled "liked_songs_grouped_by_station.json"

-You now have a file that contains the name, artist, channel and pandora links to all your thumbed up content.
+You now have a file that contains the name, artist, channel and pandora links to all your thumbed up content, grouped by station.

 Have fun!